tcltk/tklib/modules/tablelist/README.txt

 Next, you should check the exact version number of your Tcl/Tk distribution, given by the "tcl_patchLevel" and "tk_patchLevel" variables.
-If you are using Tcl/Tk version 8.2.X, 8.3.0 - 8.3.2, or 8.4a1, then you should proceed as described in the "How to install it?" section of the file "tablelist.html", located in the "doc" directory.
+If you are using Tcl/Tk version 8.2.X, 8.3.0 - 8.3.2, or 8.4a1, then you should proceed as described in the "How to Install It?" section of the file "tablelist.html", located in the "doc" directory.

-How to use it?
+How to Use It?
 --------------

 The Tablelist distribution provides two packages, called Tablelist and